jpb06/coverage-badges-action/README.md

 ### 🔶 `coverage-summary-path`

-Jest coverage summary path (json-summary).
+Jest coverage summary paths (json-summary).
 Defining this may be useful if you need to run this action on a monorepo.
+Can be an array of glob paths.

 > Default value: **./coverage/coverage-summary.json**